sjbennett123/polarlarp/content/current_writeups/get_to_the_choppa/_index.md

 reviewer: Mary Courtney
 weight: 3
 schedule: saturday early afternoon
+cascade:
+  reset: No Respawns in the Mausoleum.
+Once you are dead you are dead unless the other NPCS can bring you back using their skills if intelligent enough to do so
 plotline: Reforge Foereaver
 requirements: Open for Business module has been ran